 Introduction

-Recent biomedical research scenario has witnessed increasing number of clinical trials that has diluted the standards of bioethics in developed as well as developing countries.
-For most multicenter clinical trials, a number of participants are required to accomplish the objectives of the trial.
+Recent biomedical research scenario has witnessed increasing number of clinical trials For most multicenter clinical trials, a significant number of participants are required to accomplish the objectives of the trial.
 Many pharmaceutical industries prefer to conduct trials in lower and middle income countries (LMICs) because of the advantages like need for lower budgets and easy availability of potential clinical trial participants.
 After approval, the new drug will be generally made available to affluent countries where greater sales and profits are guaranteed.
 In a developing nation, participants are often needy, poor and do not have adequate access to health care.
 Once the clinical trial is over, benefits of trial to the participants are brought to an end which could possibly affect their health adversely.
 In certain situations, extension of therapy after completion of trial may be justifiable and this fundamental dilemma needs to be resolved in an ethical way that whether or not participants included in study should be given benefits beyond the trial period (1).

 Entitlement to post trial access (PTA) is an imperative to avoid exploitation and inculcate ethical practices.
 There are several pros and cons of permitting access to benefit after the research period and there are various reasons for providing or not providing PTA to a particular participant (2,3).

-As per the Declaration of Helsinki (DoH) and the European Group on Ethics in Science and New Technologies (4), necessary provisions before start of a clinical trial , should be made by the sponsors, researchers and governments for PTA for all participants needing a drug/ intervention identified as beneficial in the trial and also the clinical trial protocol must address the appropriate arrangements for PTA..
+As per the Declaration of Helsinki (DoH) and the European Group on Ethics in Science and New Technologies (4), necessary provisions before start of a clinical trial, should be made by the sponsors, researchers and governments for PTA for all participants needing a drug/ intervention identified as beneficial in the trial and also the clinical trial protocol must address the appropriate arrangements for PTA.
 In order to comply with commitment to participants or host country, provision of PTA in clinical research protocol fulfils the necessity.
 PTA is undoubtedly a controversial topic but considering its ethical and practical aspects, its understanding is critical for all stakeholders in clinical trial process.

 Foundation of bioethics is based on four universal principles namely autonomy, beneficence, nonmaleficence and justice (5).
 These universal principles are widely used while forming guidelines for ethical conduct of clinical research.
 Increase in global research in medical fraternity involving human beings has raised concerns about bioethics that need to be addressed in detail.
 The trials are conducted in LMICs and the approved drugs thereafter, are generally made available in developed countries leaving lower income nation’s poor participants devoid of therapeutic benefits of such drugs.
 If some molecule is doing well in a trial, it is unfair to stop its access after the trial has been concluded.
 In order to achieve global justice; ethical guidelines regarding conduct, evaluation and follow up of clinical trials have been developed to avoid exploitation of participants enrolled in clinical trials.